hcvazquez/JSDeadCodeAnalyzer/README.md

 # JSDeadCodeAnalyzer
-JSDeadCodeAnalyzer is a Java-based dead code analyzer for JavaScript applications
+JSDeadCodeAnalyzer is an Eclipse WTP plugin for dead code analysis in JavaScript applications